openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key combiner {#kem-key-combiner}

 For the composite KEM schemes defined in {{kem-alg-specs}} the following procedure MUST be used to compute the KEK that wraps a session key.
-The construction is a key derivation function compliant to {{SP800-56C}}, Section 4, based on SHA3-256.
+The construction is a key derivation function compliant to Section 4 of {{SP800-56C}}, based on SHA3-256.
 It is given by the following algorithm, which computes the key encryption key `KEK` that is used to wrap, i.e., encrypt, the session key.